Garaio-REM/remcloud-message-bus-api/header_properties.md

 ---|---|---|---|---
 recipient | string | <app_id> | headers: { recipient: 'rem_kunde_XYZ' } | Identifies the indented receiver of a message
 local_authority | boolean | true or false | headers: { local_authority: true }  | A value of true indicates that an event can be forwarded to local authorities (Gemeinden)

+## Echo Headers
+Headers starting with 'echo-' are are copied verbatim into the accepted or rejected message.